2003 in history

 Text messaging was taken over and adults were asking whether this new 'teenage language' would replace normal speak.

 The Spire of Dublin on O'Connell Street was officially completed.
-It is officially called the Monument of Light and is on the site of the former Nelson's Pillar.
-It was supposed to be self-cleaning, but still has to be cleaned.
+It is officially called the Monument of Light and followed years of research into finding something to mark the spot of the former Nelson's Pillar.
+Previous ideas had included an observation tower.
+The Spire was supposed to be self-cleaning, but still has to be cleaned.

 The Irish TV series Cabin Fever was due to run for eight weeks, but was cancelled when the ship being used for it sank near Donegal.